MicrosoftDocs/office-developer-lync-evergreen-docs/docs/sdn-interface/recvlistenmosmin-element-sdn-interface-2-1-1.md

 - xml
 ---

-# RecvListenMOSMin element (QualityPropertiesType complexType) (Lync SDN Interface 2.1.1)
+# RecvListenMOSMin element

+(QualityPropertiesType complexType) (Lync SDN Interface 2.1.1)

 Minimum of the RecvListenMOS for the stream during the session.
 This metric is reported for audio streams when available.

-**In this article**
-Element information
-Definition
-Elements and attributes

 ## Element information